Troy2727/analytica/README.md

      - Plain HTML
      - etc.

-5. **What's the difference between Analyzr and other analytics tools?**
+5. **What's the difference between Analytica and other analytics tools?**
    - Free custom event tracking (others charge for this)
    - Built-in Discord notifications
    - No complex setup needed